spectatorpublishing/NewShaft/theshaft/README.md

 Created using simple-react-full-stack.

-Use yarn start to run. npm _script name_ is buggy and unreliable.
+Use "yarn dev" to run. npm _script name_ is buggy and unreliable.

 ## Documentation